pnp/PnP-PowerShell/Samples/Provisioning.ModernListLibraryWebPartsFromXlsx/ReadMe.md

-# Sample that provisions modern pages and sections with modern list/library web parts using an Excel template
+# Sample that provisions modern pages and sections with modern list or library web parts using an Excel template

 ## Summary